Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 # Bonus Proficiency
 When you choose this domain at 1st level, you gain proficiency with heavy armor.

-# Disciple of Life
+# Shadowling
 Also starting at 1st level, your healing spells are more effective.
-Whenever you use a spell of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the spell's level.
+You learn the [[Invisibility]] spell, and it doesn't count against your spells known.
+You can cast it without expending a spell slot and without requiring its material components.

+You can use this feature a number of times equal to your wisdom modifier (minimum of once), and you regain all expended uses after a short or long rest.

 # Channel Divinity: Preserve Life
 Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.